Pascati/EldoriaNotes/content/Sessions/Session 3.md

 ## The Party Reconvenes
 - Cal grapples Camile (CAMILLE GETS TORN ASUNDER) (I GET SCARED)
 	- "I was asking the right questions, but maybe I was asking the wrong person.
 Tell me everything he told you"
-	- Camille tells him that "Cory" will kill everyone if he sees them again, but they don't want to play along because they don't want people to die (that's bad)
+	- Camille tells him that [[Dox|"Cory"]] will kill everyone if he sees them again, but they don't want to play along because they don't want people to die (that's bad)
 		- When they say that, Cal scoffs
 	- **Cal outright asks if Camille is a changeling**
 		- They shrink and don't respond